What we do

 1996: The TEA becomes a registered charity, which allows us to issue tax receipts for donations.
 Our charitable goals are insect education, insect research and insect conservation.

 2000: The TEA obtains a permit from the Ontario Ministry of Natural Resources (MNR) for the rearing or collecting of the monarch butterfly and most swallowtail species.
 Members whose names are listed with the MNR are exempted from the normal legal rule limiting such activities to one specimen, although other limits apply.
-The latest permit is for 2011.
+The permit lapsed for some years, but have been renewed annually from 2010 to the present (2015).

 2000: We start an email list advising TEA members and others of our meetings and field trips.
 Over 250 people now subscribe.